gjdenhertog/gjdenhertog/STYLE.md

 to be my style.
 A lot of this is also inspired by books, blog posts and podcasts I consume.
 The biggest influence on my current status stems from the [Tiger Style](https://github.com/tigerbeetle/tigerbeetle/blob/main/docs/TIGER_STYLE.md).
-Some of these rules are specific to my language of choice: [Rust](https://www.rust-lang.org).
+Some of these rules are specific to my current language of choice: [Rust](https://www.rust-lang.org).

 ## Simplicity & Elegance